cirosantilli/markdown-style-guide/index.md

     - finally eat the fruit.
 Good for tummy.

 Note: nothing forbids one list item from ending in period while another in the same list does not.

+Bad, multiple paragraphs:

+    -   go to the market

+    -   then buy some fruit

+        Bad for wallet

+    -   finally eat the fruit

+        Good for tummy

+Good:

+    -   go to the market

+    -   then buy some fruit.

+        Bad for wallet.

+    -   finally eat the fruit.

+        Good for tummy.

 Bad, starts with upper case: